 Creation of the NP’s had never been done before, so each Parish had to decide on the policies it considered important locally

-Bill arranged for questionaries to go to ever household and the response rate was very high
+Bill arranged for questionaries to go to every household and the response rate was very high

 These returns he and his teams had to analyse, and turn into a large document, cross referenced to the County and District Plans, which were constantly changing.

 The WHDC Local Plan did not get approved for 8-9 years, the proverbial “moving goal posts”.
-With a government planning inspector expressing great frustration at WHBC’s refusal to meet the housing numbers required, and refusing to sign their Local Plan off for years
+With a government planning inspector expressing great frustration at WHBC’s refusal to meet the housing numbers required, the Inspector therefore not agreeing to sign their Local Plan off for years

 Bill had to navigate all these changes, and then go out with our document to some 30 non-government and government departments for comment, and often change the Plan to meet their needs